aioobe/aioobe.github.io/resume.md

 Interests
 ---------
-Spending time with my wife and two daughters, organizing and going to programming meetups, programming puzzles and participating in programming contests, both as a competitor and problem author.
+Spending time with my wife and children, organizing and going to programming meetups, programming puzzles and participating in programming contests, both as a competitor and problem author.
 Was head coach for my daughters soccer team and assistant coach in a local Judo club.
 Practice juggling, long distance running and swimming.

 Scientific Publications
 -----------------------